sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 drwxr-xr-x 2 user abc123   6 Jan 28 22:39 OPENMP

 ```
 All examples will contain source code, along with a batch script example so you can compile and run all examples on Expanse.
+Optionally, you can clone the tutorial as well:   https://github.com/sdsc-hpc-training-org/expanse-101.git

 [ [Back to Getting Started](#get-start) ] [ [Back to Top](#top) ]
 <hr>